nicksergeant/slacktapped/README.md

 <a href="https://untappd.com/">Untappd</a> activity to
 <a href="https://slack.com/">Slack</a>.

+It can also, <a href="#slash-commands">with additional configuration</a>, respond to Slack slash commands and allow users to search for beers on Untappd.

 Once installed, this bot will post checkins, badges, and comments to a Slack channel.